JaberQezelbash/JaberQezelbash.github.io/_pages/teaching.md

 Lecturer
 -----
-1. Inventory Control and Planning (1).

-    *Full responsibily for teaching this course to undergraduate students.*
+*Full responsibility for teaching some courses to undergraduate students.*

-Teaching assistant
+Teaching Assistant
 -----